miracle-jr/getopt-c/README.md

 Overview
 -----

-getopt-c implements the C getopt() function for Node.getopt() provides a function for parse option.
+getopt-c implements the posix C getopt() function for Node.getopt() provides a function for parse option.

 Install the npm package in: